ThingEngineer/PHP-MySQLi-Database-Class/readme.md

 $db = new Mysqlidb('host', 'username', 'password', 'databaseName');
 ```

-It's also possible to set a table prefix:
+Its also possible to set a table prefix:
 ```php
 $db->setPrefix('tablePrefix');
 ```